MattDavis00/mobile-agent-platform/README.md

 const port = 3000

-//Create a new supervisor that listens on http://localhost:3000 const supervisor = Supervisor("192.168.100.0", port);
+//Create a new supervisor that listens on http://192.168.100.0:3000 const supervisor = Supervisor("192.168.100.0", port);

-// Creates a new agent that prints a message every second using the state.output method. let agent = Agent({
+// Creates a new agent that prints a message every second using state.output let agent = Agent({
     supervisor,
+    // A friendly name for the Agent
     name: "Example Agent",
     // The path that the agent will follow
     nodePath: [